matrix-org/matrix-spec-proposals/proposals/3291-muting.md

 It is suggested `video_muted` (but not required) should determine if a user sees video but `audio_muted` only determines if a user is shown a mute indication rather than actually muting the audio track on the receiving side.
-This is suggested because if the track is muted using the WebRTC `disabled` property, there can be delay between the audio track getting unmuted and the client receiving the `m.call.sdp_stream_metadata_changed` event.
+This is suggested because if the track is muted using the WebRTC `enabled` property, there can be delay between the audio track getting unmuted and the client receiving the `m.call.sdp_stream_metadata_changed` event.